Anne Clough

 Anne Jemima Clough (20 January 1820 – 27 February 1892) was an early English suffragist and a promoter of higher education for women.
-She was the first principal of Newnham College.
+She was the first principal of Newnham College, Cambridge.

 Life

 Clough was born at Liverpool, Lancashire, the daughter of cotton merchant James Butler Clough and Anne (née Perfect).
 James Butler Clough was a younger son of a landed gentry family that had been living at Plas Clough in Denbighshire since 1567.

 Anne's brother was Arthur Hugh Clough, the poet and assistant to Florence Nightingale.
 When two years old she was taken with the rest of the family to Charleston, South Carolina.
 It was not till 1836 that she returned to Britain.

 Anne's own education was entirely at home, as was common for middle and upper-class women of the time.
 She worked as a volunteer in a Liverpool charity school and became determined to run a school of her own.

 When her father became bankrupt in 1841, she took the opportunity to set up a small day school.
 This enabled her to contribute financially, while fulfilling her interest in education.
 She subsequently worked at the Borough Road School and the Home and Colonial School Society.
 After her father's death, she moved to Ambleside, setting up a school for local children and boarders, Eller How.

 On the death of her brother Arthur, she moved to Surrey, to support her sister-in-law Blanche Clough in bringing up their three small children.
 The youngest daughter, Blanche Athena Clough, would follow in her aunt's footsteps and herself become a notable educationalist.

 Keenly interested in the education of women, she made friends with Emily Davies, Barbara Bodichon, Frances Buss and others.
 She gave evidence to a Royal Commission on secondary schooling, based on her own teaching experience.
 After helping to found the North of England Council for Promoting the Higher Education of Women, she acted as its secretary from 1867 to 1870 and as its president from 1873 to 1874.
 Her scheme for peripatetic lecturers was the germ of the University Extension Movement.